aoimontecinos/gender_diversity_gaps_chile/README.md

 Replication materials for "The Gender Diversity Gaps in Mathematics" (Francine Montecinos and Dante Contreras).
 The package contains Stata code for data construction, analysis, and outputs, plus an R script for propensity-score estimation.

 ## Data availability
 - Agencia de la Calidad de la Educacion (SIMCE microdata, 10th grade 2022 and linked 4th grade 2012-2016): confidential; access requires a data request to the Agencia.
-These files are **not redistributed** here; place approved files in `Dropbox/Universidad/Tesis/data/src`.
+These files are **not redistributed** here; place approved files in `data/src` (on this machine: `C:/Users/aoimo/Dropbox/PROJECT_Gender_Diversity_Gaps/data/src`).
 - Ministerio de Educacion (MINEDUC) administrative data (teacher assignment records, GPA/attendance, study plans): open-access from MINEDUC; not redistributed here.
 Place downloads in `data/src` alongside SIMCE files.
 - The pipeline writes intermediate data to `data/tmp` and `data/dta` and the merged analysis file `data/proc/simce_mineduc_elsoc_2022b.dta` used by the R script.